 (please click image)

-Not everybody that count themselves as followers, advocates, or devotees, or who find themselves interested in the history, background, and accomplishments of the Bhagavan Sri Ramana, spiritually or otherwise, appreciate the sacredness of the ashram and the grounds within which it stands.
+Not everyone who comes into contact with the history, background, and accomplishments of the venerated Indian holy man, the Bhagavan Sri Ramana, spiritually or otherwise, appreciate the sacredness of his ashram and the grounds on which it is constructed.
 Nor do they know, possibly because of that sacredness, that the Ramana Ashram grounds was once the focal point and major destination for one of the most fascinating aspects to ever unfold.
-That "aspect" was multifold in behavior in that it flowed within the singularity of the grounds of the ashram and recorded for having done so by two separate sources and two separate authors.
+That 'aspect' was multifold in behavior in that it flowed within the singularity of the grounds of the ashram and recorded for having done so by two separate sources and two separate authors.
 The problem arises because, even though they are by separate authors in separate books writing about separate incidents, they are talking about the exact same person as well as the exact same time, place, and time period at the ashram with Sri Ramana.
 In the first incident as it is written, Ramana saw the boy as a boy, in the second as it is written, again, at the same time and place, he saw the boy as a man.
+Ramana saw the boy as a boy, in the second as it is written, again, at the same time and place, he saw the boy as a man.
 See:

 TIME TRAVEL: MEETING YOURSELF